happybeing/dweb/dweb-cli/README.md

 #### Web API

 The dweb web API allows a website or desktop application to access dweb and Autonomi APIs over a RESTful interface.
+These APIs currently limited but will be expanded to give greater access to the Autonomi APIs and dweb-lib APIs which provide dweb features such as versioned data.

-These APIs currently limited but will be expanded to give greater access to the Autonomi APIs and dweb-lib APIs which provide dweb features such as versioned data:
+I welcome requests for specific features and general design of the API.

 APIs designed for manual input in the browser address bar:
 - **/dweb-open** - open a website or directory by version (optional), address or name